stohrendorf/csv-prometheus-exporter/README.md

 A simple exporter for CSV-based files[*].
 Basically runs "tail -f" on remote files over SSH and aggregates them into Prometheus compatible metrics.
-It is capable of processing at least 100 servers with thousands of requests per second on a single core with a response time below 2 seconds.
+It is capable of processing at least 100 servers with thousands of requests per second on a small VM (peak usage 8 cores, average usage 2 cores, average RAM usage below 200MB, average incoming SSH traffic below 400kB/s, not including resource requirements for Prometheus itself).

 > [*] CSV in this case means "space-separated, double-quote delimited format"; this piece of software was primarily
 > developed for parsing access logs, but if needed, it can be extended to parse any CSV-based format that